sanketpadhyal/LocateAID-v3/README.md

 **Project Status:** 🚀 *Almost Complete*
 > **Current Focus:** Database for PROFILE PAGE then i will work on verification for PROFILE PAGE and will be completed in 2 days as it is lengthy.

+Note: You can use web all servers are up to date and working 24x7.
 ---

 ## 🆘 About LocateAid v3